gergap/vim-cmake-build/README.md

 # Requirements

-Actually really required is nothing, because the functions for running a target directly or in the debugger always will work.
+Actually really required is nothing, because the functions for running a target directly or starting it in the debugger always works.
 But the main functionality of this plugin is finding the project root using Git and extracting info from a CMakeLists.txt.
 To make this working you need at least [vim-fugitive].